nens/threedi-docs/source/e_2d_tutorial.rst

 * Become familiar with the modelling workflow in 3Di
 * Learn how to create a new schematisation
 * Learn how to use the schematisation checker
-* Learn how to upload a new revision and creating a 3Di model
+* Learn how to upload a new revision and create a 3Di model
 * Learn how to start simulations in the 3Di Modeller Interface

 Preparation